ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-show-contact-of-a-person-in-persons-navigator.md

 Let's say you need to get a column with email addresses.

-The calculated attribute would have the following expressions:
+The repositiry of the calculated attribute would be "General.Contacts.Parties" and it would have the following expressions:
 ```
 10:GETOBJVALUE	EXP:20	ATTRIB:Name
 20:GETOBJVALUE	EXP:30	REF:ContactMechanism